turizaz/interview-questions/README.md

 }
 </pre>

-fibonacci - on this example we can discuss on recursion downsides and how it can be circumvented 1,1,2,3,5,8,13
+Fibonacci - on this example we can discuss on recursion downsides and how it can be circumvented 1,1,2,3,5,8,13
 <pre>
 function fibOptimized(index) {